tatsuworks/tatsumaki-go/README.md

 The current version is 1.0.1.

+If you have any queries about the bot or the API, please visit https://tatsumaki.xyz/

+## How do I get an API key
+To get an API key, run the following command with Tatsumaki in a server: **t!apikey**

 ## Tutorial

-First, create an instance of the Tatsumaki client which will be your interface to interact with the API.
+To use the lib, first create an instance of the Tatsumaki client which will be your interface to interact with the API.

 Then, call your desired endpoint methods on the client.